 Pimples are such a nuisance.
 They have the worst timing!
 You can have gorgeous, clear skin, and then a big ol’ red zit pops up just before a date or big event.
-And if you’re exercising more than usual this January, you might encounter additional flare ups as sweat clogs your pores.
+And if you’re exercising more than usual, you might encounter additional flare ups as sweat clogs your pores.

 The good news is that a zit solution doesn’t have to be an expensive product or a strong prescription.
-Try these simple acne home remedies for an effective spot treatment to shrink a pimple, fast.
+Try these simple acne home remedies are easy to make and apply for an effective spot treatment to shrink a pimple, fast.

 6 Natural Acne Home Remedies